-In general, concepts and theory will be presented through videos online.
-You are expected to commit four to six hours per week in-lab time during the normal semester and ten-twenty hours a week during accelerated summer.
-Instructors and TAs will hold virtual office hours as requested to have one-on-one instruction.
+You are expected to commit four to six hours per week in-lab time during the normal semester and tentwenty hours a week during accelerated summer.
+The instructor will hold virtual office hours as requested to have one-on-one instruction.
 Please take advantage of the various digital interactions available in the course to get feedback and foster the sense of community with the class.